chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Junior Professor Chair in the Department of Computer Science at Université Lyon 1, where I lead the Chair for Generative AI and Heterogeneous Data.
+I am affiliated with the CNRS LIRIS Database Group.
+I am also an Adjunct Assistant Professor at the University of Waterloo and affiliated with the Data Intelligence Lab.

-I am a postdoc in the Data Systems Group at the University of Waterloo.
-I am working with [Renée J. Miller](https://rjmillerlab.github.io/) on data lakes.
-I worked with [Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/) on graph data management.
-Previously, I was a postdoc at the University of Lyon (Lyon 1), working with [Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
-I received my PhD in computer science from the University of Clermont Auvergne, advised by [Farouk Toumani](https://scholar.google.com/citations?user=0gPsmccAAAAJ&hl=en).
+I was a postdoctoral researcher in the Data Systems Group at the University of Waterloo, where I worked with [Renée J. Miller](https://rjmillerlab.github.io/) on data lakes and [Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/) on graph data management.
+Prior to that, I was a postdoc at Université Lyon 1, working with [Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
+I received my PhD in Computer Science from Université Clermont Auvergne, advised by [Farouk Toumani](https://scholar.google.com/citations?user=0gPsmccAAAAJ&hl=en).
 I also worked closely with Inria and Oracle Labs (Zurich).

-I work on data systems.
-My recent focus is on data systems and large language models, collectively referred to as Data Intelligence Platforms.
-My research interests include the following:
+I work on Data Systems.
+My recent focus is on Data Systems and AI.
+My interests include the following:
 * Query Processing: heterogeneous and multimodal data; natural language queries; multi agents; indexing methods; graph queries; OLAP; stream processing.
 * Data Lakes: data discovery; vector and semantic search; metadata management; data integration; open lakehouse and AI.